 The 3 dangers, trials and tribulations of mushroom hunting in France:

-As picturesque and quaint as mushroom foraging sounds, there are certain dangers and things you need to know before you decide to go mushroom foraging in France.
+Here is what you need to know before you decide to go mushroom foraging in France.

 1. You can get poisoned or die